 - Improve your work life balance by setting regular office hours and sticking to them.
 Read my commentary on the importance of office hours.

 - Hire help in your craft business.
 From social media assistance to creating and packaging, take some of the burden off of you.

 - Plan a vacation.
 While it may seem counterproductive, all business owners need time to escape the reality and recharge.
 If you haven’t gone on vacation in years – plan on it this year.
 Even better?
 Use money from craft business to fund it.

 Productivity Goal Ideas for Craft Businesses

 - Set a number of products to produce each week or month.
 This could be digital or tangible products.

 - Switch your shop from custom made to ready to ship.
-Wonder what I think of custom products?
-Read this.
+Read my opinion on custom made products.

-- Purge your craft area of things you don’t need and keep it clean this year. (😂) While this may be wishful thinking, an uncluttered, organized workspace will improve your productivity.
-Learn more in this post.
+- Purge your craft area of things you don’t need and keep it clean this year.
+While this may be wishful thinking, an uncluttered, organized workspace will improve your productivity.
+Read about my DreamBox.

 Spend some time today drafting up some goals for your Silhouette or Cricut craft business.
 Then, head over and grab my printable goal worksheets.